 The ladies chamber is a very small gallery space set above the north side choir stalls long since fallen out of use.
 In Victorian times, when the choir was all male, it seems women were not allowed entry into the choir and so this gallery was created to allow lady guests sight of the choir without actually setting foot there!
 Today it is clearly a little used storage space which has now provided a wonderful invisible location for the speakers for the choir console.

 Most of the service work will be played on this instrument allowing the organist a direct view of both singers and conductor.
-I wonder how the musicians will adapt to this new location which in many aspects may actually be an easier place to keep in pace with the other musicians.
+I wonder how the organists will adapt to this new location ,which in many respects may actually be an easier place than the loft to keep in pace with the other musicians.

 York Minster – the nave

 The nave organ will be used for larger, more formal services needing the additional space that nave seating affords.
 Here a purpose-built scaffold has been constructed on the north side facing south west across the nave and providing 3 levels high above the nave floor on which our 18 speaker cabinets are set up.
 Speakers always work best set high above floor level though in spaces this large and reverberant the actual speaker location very quickly becomes almost impossible to identify as numerous reflections of the sound rumble round the building.

 The sub bass being on the nave floor inside the tower footprint.
 In a few weeks time the tower will be wrapped in cloth of almost identical colour to the stonework behind and so it is hoped it will almost blend in.
 In the nave the amplifier racks are close to the console at the base of the speaker tower.
 3 amplifiers give 20 independent channels so providing for 2 spares if a channel should fail.

 The amplifiers that can draw substantial current at the moment of start up have a staggered switch on.
 This avoids any current overload.
 In the choir the amplifiers are a 30 metre cable run from the console and also provided with a time delayed start up.